Max-Edelson/Bullet-Journal/specs/house_styles/frontend_house_style.md

 - Indent html elements that are nested in another element
 - Keep HTML and CSS in separate files
 - Keep HTML and Javascript in separate files
-- One line of whitespace in between sister elements
+- Use one line of white space to section out blocks on code
 - Comments should be used to improve the readability of dense code

 Naming Conventions: